For Civil Structural repair engineer, Building restoration, Electrical & Fire safety audit, PMC Services 9323547766 Enquiry - Click here

 2. What are the documents needed for making of feasibility study report?

-Answer: Majorly at the initial stage, document showing owner of plot, Plot areas and currently built up area or carpet area consumed and DP remarks latest copy are needed for evaluation of feasibility report.
+Answer: Majorly at the initial stage, document showing owner of plot, Plot areas and current built up area or carpet area consumed and DP remarks latest copy are needed for evaluation of feasibility report.

 3. How many days does it take for feasibility report?